motein/afm_control_nova_script/README.md

 # AFM communicates with NOVA
 1. AFM calculates a position matrix and then reaches the 1st position.
-2. Do Approach and settle some time.
+2. Do Approach and settle some time (wait for servo to be stable).
 3. Send a signal to trigger NOVA to do an electrochemical experiment.
 Meanwhile, AFM will hold the current position.
 4. NOVA will create a file named as 'state_fin' to represent Finish state.
 5. AFM will use a polling way to check if 'state_fin' exists.
 Each check will sleep about 0.5 second.